pallaviextc/JavaSelenium-Repo1/README.md

 # JavaSelenium-Repo1

-This is a test Repository for practising Java Selenium.
+Test Repository for practising Git and Java Selenium.
+Please treat it as a test repo only.